⊕ E P I S T L E of J A M E S ⊕

 Jeffery Butz writes, “James the Just, as Clement calls him, is the appellation by which Jesus’ brother has most commonly been known in the church’s writings.
-It is a title originally bestowed upon James by early Christian groups such as the Nazaoreans, the Ebionites, and the Elkesaites, who revered James for his outstanding righteousness under the Law and considered him to be the leader of the apostles after the death of Jesus.”*
+It is a title originally bestowed upon James by early Christian groups such as the Nazareans, the Ebionites, and the Elkesaites, who revered James for his outstanding righteousness under the law and considered him to be the leader of the apostles after the death of Jesus.”*

-*From The Brother of Jesus and the lost teachings of Christianity.
+*From The Brother of Jesus and the Lost Teachings of Christianity.
 Inner Traditions, 2005, p.10.

 James becomes potent within the Jewish community.